vuejs/vue/.github/CONTRIBUTING.md

   - **`sfc`**: contains single-file component (`*.vue` files) parsing logic.
 This is used in the `vue-template-compiler` package.

   - **`shared`**: contains utilities shared across the entire codebase.

+  - **`types`**: contains type declarations added when we ported the codebase from Flow to TypeScript.
+These types should be considered internal - they care less about type inference for end-user scenarios and prioritize working with internal source code.

 ## Financial Contribution